K-Shell Photoabsorption of Magnesium Ions: Abstract

 \section{Abstract}

 X-ray photoabsorption cross sections have been computed for all magnesium ions using the $R$-matrix method.
-A comparison with the other available data for \ion{Mg}{2}-\ion{Mg}{10} shows good qualitative agreement in general.
-However, for the lower ionization stages, and for singly-ionized \ion{Mg}{2} in particular, the previous R-matrix results \citep{witt,witt2} overestimate the K-edge position due to the absence of important orbital relaxation effects in those earlier calculations, and a global shift downward in photon energy of those cross sections is therefore warranted.
-The resultant resonance shapes are found to be quite similar between the two R-matrix results, on the other hand.
-The cross sections for \ion{Mg}{1} and \ion{Mg}{2} are further complicated by the M-shell ($n=3$) occupancy.
-As a result, the treatment of spectator Auger decay of $1s\rightarrow np$ resonances using the multichannel quantum defect, optical potential method becomes problematic, and it was necessary to implement an alternative, approximate treatment of Auger decay for neutral \ion{Mg}{1}.
+A comparison with the other available data for \ion{Mg}{2}--\ion{Mg}{10} shows good qualitative agreement in the resultant resonance shapes.
+However, for the lower ionization stages, and for singly-ionized \ion{Mg}{2} in particular, the previous $R$-matrix results \citep{witt,witt2} overestimate the K-edge position due to the neglect of important orbital relaxation effects, and a global shift downward in photon energy of those cross sections is therefore warranted.
+We have found that the cross sections for \ion{Mg}{1} and \ion{Mg}{2} are further complicated by the M-shell ($n=3$) occupancy.
+As a result, the treatment of spectator Auger decay of $1s\rightarrow np$ resonances using a method based on multichannel quantum defect theory and an optical potential becomes problematic, making it necessary to implement an alternative, approximate treatment of Auger decay for neutral \ion{Mg}{1}.
+The new cross sections are used to fit the Mg K edge in {\it XMM-Newton} spectra of the low-mass X-ray binary GS 1826-238, where most of the interstellar Mg is found to be in ionized form.